lynnfaraday/aresmush.com/tutorials/manage/trolls.md

 Individual players can activate a personal log to monitor pages from a player who's harassing them.
 The page/report command can then be used to lodge a complaint, automatically including the logged pages.
 See `help page` in-game.

+{% tip %}
-{% include tip.html content="For privacy reasons, the page log is **off** by default, and it will only log pages to/from players you specify.
-It won't help with a one-time offender, but if someone is repeatedly harassing you, you can activate the log and then report them the next time." %}
+For privacy reasons, the page log is **off** by default, and it will only log pages to/from players you specify.
+It won't help with a one-time offender, but if someone is repeatedly harassing you, you can activate the log and then report them the next time.
+{% endtip %}

 ### Reporting Offensive Mails